-Thanks to the tests with carbon fiber and balsa sandwiches (more on that here), I was able to start a partial redesign of the C18.
+Thanks to our new testbed for carbon fiber and balsa sandwiches (more on that on the Juliet2 page), I was able to start a partial redesign of the C18.
 The use of composites helps to beef up the most stressed points.
 But the most important aspect, it does that without adding complexity or volume to the structure.

-At the moment the attention is focused on the important area of the mid fuselage and central part of the wings.
-This zone concentrates non only the most of the loads, but also contains most of the weight: batteries, equipment, engines, and the main landing gear are all located there, not counting the two main access doors and the possible option of the bomb bay/camera holder just in the middle of it.
+At the moment we are focusing our attentions on the important area of the mid fuselage and central part of the wings.
+This zone concentrates non only the most of the loads, but also contains most of the components and connections: batteries, radio equipment, engines, and the main landing gear are all there.
+And let’s not forget the two equipment hatches and the possible option of the bomb bay/camera holder just in the middle of it.

-The engine cowls are also being redesigned, both them and the nose cone (removable) are now made of light fiberglass, out of silicone moulds (process which will be of course tested soon)
+I’m also redesigning the engine nacelles, both them and the nose cone (removable) using light fiberglass, probably out of silicone molds (process which I will be of course testing soon).

-As a side note, I also update the rendering engine to give a slightly better representation of the final product.
+As a side note, I also updated the rendering engine in sketchup to give a slightly better representation of the final product.
 Now we switched to Twilight renderer, so you’ll start to see better previews of the final product, as soon as we learn to use it!

 Share this post on: